・Basic Principles on Responsible Investment ・Domains of contribution to well-being

 The PRI receives annual reports on responsible investment initiatives from member institutions and evaluates the content of these initiatives.

-The evaluation results for fiscal 2020 turned out in September this year as below.
+The evaluation results for fiscal 2022 turned out in December 2023 as below.

 Governance